Permanent temporary or interim: different types of position under the microscope

 What are known as part-time jobs are often based in unlimited employment contracts, but here the working week is usually 20 hours or less.
 There can be many reasons for part-time work, such as more time for family, further training and education, or other side activities.

 With temporary positions, employment ends, without any notice required, on a specific date or occasion.
 This type of employment is ideal to bridge the time between permanent jobs or to get some insights into an interesting company.
 If you fulfil your employer’s expectations, you may get the chance to be offered a permanent position.

 You will also often find maternity covers among the job advertisements, which are limited to the maternity leave of a female employee.
 It’s important to know that the limit to the time is only effective if the exact date when employment ends is defined in the employment contract.
 Otherwise you have the right to claim a permanent position when the employee you are replacing returns from maternity leave.

 Temporary jobs: the same employment contract – different jobs

 With temporary jobs, you are usually permanently employed at a temp agency, which hires you out to another company in order to carry out tasks for a fixed period.
 An employment contract with the temporary employment agency regulates your rights and obligations.
 A temporary position will enable you to get to know different companies or new areas of work without you having to change employers – ideal if you want to get a new orientation or further qualifications.
-Some recruitment companies, like Robert Half, offer you a permanent employment contract with further training options by e-learning.
+Some recruitment companies, like Robert Half, offer you a permanent employment contract with further training options.
 Often the opportunity to be taken on at the company where you are working also arises.

 Expertise for a limited time: project-related job offers and interim managers